Frequently Asked Questions

 An online Green Impact workbook is supplied.
 The four Sustainability Strategy themes group the set number of relevant criteria together.
 Teams can either choose to complete the workbook to achieve an award category of Bronze, Silver, Gold, Platinum or Platinum Plus.
 Or, after completing Bronze the teams can choose to undertake a Project where they will be awarded either Project Silver, Project Gold or Project Platinum.
 When completing the Bronze workbook all the criteria are compulsory, however as you move up the award levels there will be a set number of compulsory criteria and some optional criteria to choose from.
 This allows teams flexibility as to what they can complete and overall makes the workbook less time consuming.
 Some actions from the workbook may already be taking place, all you will need to do is evidence this.

-New for 2015/16 is the Platinum Plus award level.
+Since 2015/16 there is the Platinum Plus award level.
 This requires all the platinum criteria to be completed, and requires the team to either recruit a new team or mentor a struggling team, in order to develop the Green Impact network across the University.

 Templates and guidance are provided on the resources page here.